albertocerrone/Can-I-Eat-This/README.md

 ### Installation Steps
-Clone or download the repo then do the following in Terminal:
+Clone or download the repository, then do the following in Terminal:

 - Install front-end dependencies: `yarn`
 - Start front-end server: `yarn start`